With the release of Core 4.2.2, we have reached the end of the “Series 4” of AOSC OS Core.

 firefox package to version

-A recent update to Firefox has addressed the following security vulnerabilities, assigned with multiple CVE IDs:
+A recently released version of Firefox has addressed the following security vulnerabilities, assigned with multiple CVE IDs:

 Please update your